 One of my favorite parts about my work is meeting passionate educators.
 As someone who travels to schools and conferences in different corners of the country, this is definitely a perk!
 Rushton’s passion and enthusiasm for education are contagious.
-As an admirer of his work and fellow EdTechTeam Press author, it was wonderful to finally meet him in person!
+As an admirer of his work, it was wonderful to finally meet him in person!
 Rushton offers so much value to educators looking to hone their craft at any stage of their career.
 All with thought-provoking questions, actionable information, and an engaging presentation style.

 Making Your Teaching Something Special

 Rushton is a leader in the field of education and founder and executive director of Next Vista for Learning.
 Excited about using video in the classroom?
 You’ll definitely want to explore his work with Next Vista for Learning.
 Rushton was kind enough to take out time to answer a few questions related to his book Making Your Teaching Something Special.

 What motivated you to write a book on this topic?